crocs-muni/open-source-development-course/README.md

 Do you want to:

- - contribute to an open-source project of your chosing,
+* contribute to an open-source project of your choosing,
- - have your work in an upstream project,
+* have your work in an upstream project,
- - help a project/tool you use,
+* help a project/tool you use,
- - and earn a few credits while doing so?
+* and earn a few credits while doing so?

 Then this seminar group of the PB173 course is for you!